ethanmoss1/nano-emacs/README.md

+## NOTE
+Forked version modified to work with Gruvbox

 ## GNU Emacs / N Λ N O

 **GNU Emacs / N Λ N O** is a set of configuration files for GNU Emacs